lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 {{?RFC8358}} specifies the conventions for digital signatures on Internet-Drafts.
-This is one of the intended use cases for the general document signing EKU described in this document. {{RFC8358}} uses CMS to digitally sign a wide array of files such as ASCII, PDF, EPUB, HTML etc. Currently, there are no specification regarding EKU for certificates signing those files except those which are defined by the
+This is one of the intended use cases for the general document signing purpose identifier described in this document. {{RFC8358}} uses CMS to digitally sign a wide array of files such as ASCII, PDF, EPUB, HTML etc. Currently, there are no specification regarding EKU for certificates signing those files except those which are defined by the